jocelynlin/publicBlog/README.md

 	{:db "blog", :user "user", :password "****"}

+Replacing, the user and password with your own username and password.
 Edit line 6 of the schema.clj file so the "~/dbspec.txt" contains the path of where you saved the dbspec.txt file.

 ## Creating the tables